-The course and camping will be at Hepburn Primary School 200m from Melliodora, the premier permaculture demonstration site of David Holmgren and Su Dennett.
+The course will be held at Linga Longa, which is close to Melliodora, the premier permaculture demonstration site of David Holmgren and Su Dennett.

 Melliodora is not central to the course content but is accessible to the students over the four days for additional learning and inspiration.